Continue reading from previous page …

 4-3.
 The correlation of various asset classes to the S&P 500 Index is listed in The Only Guide To A Winning Investment Strategy You’ll Ever Need, 2005, by Larry E. Swedroe, p 144. ↩

-Smart Investing Rule #5: Never try to time the market
+Smart Investing for Beginners Rule #5: Never try to time the market

 5-1.
 Yes, during the past 25 years, while the stock market index fund was providing an annual return of 12.3 percent and the average equity fund was earning an annual return of 10.0 percent, the average fund investor was earning only 7.3 percent a year.
 The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.51. ↩